HERB: Human-augmented Efficient Reinforcement learning for Bin-packing: DISCUSSION

 \subsection{Experimental Results}

-From the ablation studies (Fig. \ref{fig:ablation}), it can be concluded that both the C and CS reward modalities and human-like sequence planning benefit the RL approach.
+From the ablation studies (Fig.~\ref{fig:ablation}), it can be concluded that both the C and CS reward modalities and human-like sequence planning benefit the RL approach.
 It is worth noting that models trained with random sequences exhibit competitive performance, particularly early in the training.
 This is expected, as they quickly learn to pack more objects~(often smaller ones) and adapt to suitable placement strategies.
 In contrast, Beam-3, which is trained on human data, tends to prioritize packing larger objects first.
 While this approach can be more prone to failure due to suboptimal placements, Beam-3 gradually improves over time.
 As training progresses, it catches up and eventually surpasses other methods by learning to efficiently pack an increasing number of objects.
 Furthermore, while the different settings of the parameter $\alpha$ seem to lead to similar RL performance (with marginal improvements with CS0.6 and CS0.9), having a stability component is important for downstream robotic tasks, as it reduces the detriment of collisions between objects while placing.
-Qualitatively (Fig. \ref{fig:packs}), it also incentivizes a more human-like placing by keeping objects in their canonical orientations (i.e. not flipping bottles or egg cartons).
+Qualitatively (Fig.~\ref{fig:models} and Fig.~\ref{fig:packs}), it also incentivizes a more human-like placing by keeping objects in their canonical orientations (i.e., not flipping bottles or egg cartons).

 If Table \ref{tab:results} is considered, the benefit of the proposed approach in terms of decision latency can be observed.
 When compared to PackIt Heuristic~\cite{goyal_packit_2020}, the shorter inference time of the proposed method is notable.
-Furthermore. by simplifying the RL pipeline, a significant speed-up is also obtained in training time.
-Still, the main bottleneck remains the simulation time, as the model itself is comparably much faster than simulating contacts in the box and ray casting to obtain the heightmap.
+Furthermore, by simplifying the RL pipeline, a significant speed-up is also obtained in training time.
+For example, related work such as \cite{huang_planning_2023} and \cite{zhao_learning_2023} report $\sim$16 GPU hours and $\sim$48 hours, respectively (compared to proposed $\sim$9 hours).
+Still, the main bottleneck remains the simulation time, as the model inference and update are comparably much faster than simulating contacts in the box and ray casting to obtain the heightmap.